CUUATS/lrtp/content/existing-conditions/demographics/index.md

 population do not have access to a personal vehicle.
 Champaign and Urbana have a higher rate of no-vehicle ownership than the rest of the urbanized area at 7.5 and 8.4 percent, respectively, compared with an average of 7 percent for the entire urbanized area.

 Table 3.10 shows the commuter mode for workers in urbanized areas across the Midwest.
 The Champaign-Urbana urbanized area has the highest percentage of drivers and carpoolers, but also has a high percentage of workers who take public transportation and walk, although the numbers in these categories have decreased for the urbanized area overall since Tolono, Bondville, and the southern portion of Savoy don’t have access to public transportation.
+{{<table url="table3-9.csv"
+title="Access to Vehicles in the Urbanized Area for Workers 16 YRS. & Over (2010)" source="US Census Bureau.
+ACS 5-Yr, 2006-2010 Data (Table S0801).
+Urbanized Area data are an aggregation of Champaign, Urbana, Savoy, Tolono, and Bondville.">}}
+{{<table url="table3-10.csv"
+title="Commuter Mode Share in Various Urbanized Areas (2010)" source="US Census Bureau.
+ACS 5-Yr, 2006-2010 Data (Table S08301).
+Urbanized Area data are an aggregation of Champaign, Urbana, Savoy, Tolono, and Bondville.">}}

 Table 3.11 shows the commuting mode for workers by municipality within the urbanized area.
 Champaign and Urbana have the highest percentages of workers who